 - For fraud management, we may share information about fraudulent or potentially fraudulent activity in our premises or systems.
 This may include sharing data about individuals with law enforcement bodies.

-- We may also be required to disclose your personal data to the police or other enforcement, regulatory or Government body, in your country of origin or elsewhere, upon a valid request to do These requests are assessed on a case-by-case basis and take the privacy of our customers into consideration.
+- We may also be required to disclose your personal data to the police or other enforcement, regulatory or Government body, in the UK, your country of origin or elsewhere, upon a valid request to do so.
+These requests are assessed on a case-by-case basis and take the privacy of our customers into consideration.

 - For further information please contact our Data Controller